NCMyTu/n-clone/benchmark/sqlite_benchmark_results.md

 * Item distribution by type:
   * Each `item type` (except `Page`) has a **97%** chance to sample without replacement a random number of items from **base_min** up to **base_max**, and a **3%** chance to sample without replacement a random number of items from **rare_max** up to the total number of items.
   * `Page` has an **85%** chance to sample the number of pages from a Gaussian distribution with **mean 25** and **stddev 7**, and a **15%** chance with **mean 200** and **stddev 50**.
 The number of pages is **clamped** between **1** and **250**.
+* **Note**: `Doujinshi` and `items` are inserted directly into the database using IDs (so no duplicate or violation checks are performed).
+Therefore, insert time is faster than when using the actual insert method provided by `DatabaseManager`, which will be slower due to validation overhead.

 | Item type | base_min | base_max | rare_max |
 |-----------|---------:|---------:|---------:|